rOpenGov/retroharmonize/README.md

 <!-- badges: end -->

-The goal of `retroharmonize` is to facilitate retrospective (ex-post) harmonization of data, particularly survey data, in a reproducible manner.
+The goal of `retroharmonize` is to facilitate retrospective (ex-post) harmonization of survey data in a reproducible manner.
 The package provides tools for organizing the metadata, standardizing the coding of variables, variable names and value labels, including missing values, and for documenting all transformations, with the help of comprehensive S3 classes.

 Currently being generalized from problems solved in the not yet released [eurobarometer](https://github.com/antaldaniel/eurobarometer) package